-The cost of living is 4% above the national average.
+The cost of living meets the national average.
 Nearly 40% of the population is age 45 or better, and residents overwhelmingly lean to the right politically.
 Thirty-two percent of locals have a college degree.
 Racial diversity is minimal.
 The crime rate is well below the national average, so much so that many residents do not lock their doors at night.

 Sheridan has a reputation as a nice place.
 Drivers are courteous.
 Roads are not crowded.
 The night skies glisten with stars.
 Individualism, traditional values and hard work are longstanding tenets.

 The town's historic core is its main draw, evoking a time when cattle barons were kings.
 Today, there are more than 30 historic structures and landmarks.
 Old-fashioned antique stores, hotels, saddle retailers, boot shops, cowboy hat stores and restaurants with dark wood and tin ceilings add to the Old West feeling.

 The annual Sheridan Rodeo, one of the country's largest, brings tourists and far-away neighbors to town for a parade, pancake breakfasts, shootout re-enactments, riding events and more.
 The Wild West Wine Fest is a yearly event to raise money to purchase the 225 flower baskets that hang from Main Street's historic street lamps.
 The Christmas Stroll features trolley rides, live entertainers, a lighting contest and fireworks.